zephyrproject-rtos/zephyr/doc/installation/installation_building.rst

+.. _setup_development_environment:

-Setup A Local Development Environment
+Setup a Local Development Environment
 **************************************

-The |project| source code is maintained using GIT and is served using Gerrit.
+The |project|'s source code is maintained using GIT and is served using Gerrit.

 Gerrit access requires some basic user setup.
 The following process has been defined as a simple walk-through to enable quick access to the Gerrit services.

-.. _Getting Access:
+.. _access_source:

 Getting Access
 ================